Show choir: Competitions

-The adjudicators (or judges) at most competitions are often experts in the show choir field.
-They may be directors from other choirs, choreographers, arrangers, or performers from Broadway-style musicals.
+The adjudicators (or judges) at these competitions are usually high school choir/music teachers, show choir directors, choreographers, arrangers, or performers from Broadway-style musicals.
 Judging is largely subjective and is based on a scoring style selected by the hosts.
-Some competitions place more emphasis on choral aspects, while others incorporate a greater emphasis on the entire show (including choreography, the band, and/or show design).
-Depending on the competition, each judge may judge only in their area of expertise (a choir director judging vocals, while a choreographer judging dance), or they may adjudicate all areas of the score sheet.
-Additionally, a separate judge may be added to the panel to judge the bands, and/or to select outstanding performers for separate awards.
+It is typical for competition scoresheets to place more emphasis on the quality of choral sound, while others delegate more points to other aspects of the show like the quality of visuals/choreography, band, and show design.
+Depending on the competition, an adjudicator may only judge their area of expertise (a choir director judging vocals, while a choreographer judging dance), or they may adjudicate all areas of the score sheet.
+Additionally, a separate judge may be added to the panel to judge the bands, and/or to select outstanding performers for separate awards (often referred to as "caption" awards).

+Comparing different forms of art comes with an inherent subjectiveness, so it is not uncommon for judges or geographical regions to bias certain styles of shows.
+This sometimes leads to groups not competing out-of-state – a group from the south may not place well at a competition in the midwest since the midwest region tends to put more emphasize on vocals while southern regions put more emphasis on visuals.

-At many competitions, there are also individual, or solo, competitions which take place.
+At many competitions, there are also individual, or solo competitions which take place.
 They take place during the main competition in a different area than the show choir performances.
 Winners are announced, and they may perform at the start of the finals performance.